mahi674/ChatNest/README.md

 ### MERN Stack:

 • MongoDB: A NoSQL database used for storing user data, messages, and chat history.
-MongoDB's flexible schema design allows for easy management and retrieval of chat-related data.
+MongoDB's flexible schema design allows for easy management and retrieval of chat-related data. <br>
 • Express.js: A minimalist web framework for Node.js that provides the server-side logic and API endpoints needed for the application.
-Express.js simplifies routing and middleware management.
+Express.js simplifies routing and middleware management. <br>
 • React.js: A powerful front-end library for building dynamic and interactive user interfaces.
-React's component-based architecture facilitates efficient updates and state management.
+React's component-based architecture facilitates efficient updates and state management.<br>
 • Node.js: A JavaScript runtime environment that enables server-side code execution.
 Node.js handles real-time communications and server operations efficiently.

 ### Socket.io: